rikba/OpenLiDARMap/README.md

 ## Concept

 We use reference maps in combination with classical LiDAR odometry to enable drift-free localization/mapping.
-Our approach was developed for high-precision mapping.
+Our approach is designed for high precision mapping.
 It enables georeferenced LiDAR-only point cloud mapping without GNSS.
 A detailed description of our pipeline can be found in the linked paper.

 <img src=doc/pipeline_diagram.png alt="diagram" width="480" />